HunterNick2/HunterNick2/README.md

-- 👋 Hi, I’m @HunterNick2
+- 👋 Hi, I’m Nick_Hunter
-- 👀 I’m interested in Human healthcare
+- 👀 I’m interested in masonary😄
-- 🌱 I’m currently learning ict and framework,, JavaScript en coding
+- 🌱 I’m currently learning plumbing😁
 - 💞️ I’m looking to collaborate on advanced development of WhatsApp bot
 - 📫 How to reach me https://wa.me/message/YNDA2RFTE35LB1
 - ⚡ Fun fact: Remember you are not limited